daz4126/Nanny-State/README.md

 **NANNY STATE** is a infinitesimally *small* library that makes it unbelievably *simple* to build blazingly *speedy* web apps.

 - **SMALL** - about 3kb minified and zipped
-- **SIMPLE** - a single declarative method for updating any value
+- **SIMPLE** - a single declarative method for updating multiple values at once
 - **SPEEDY** - automatic page renders that are blazingly fast

-I works in a similar way to React but is *smaller, simpler and speedier* ...

 ## The State Is Everything